andrewrgoss/andrewrgoss.com/content/resources.md

 #### Google Cloud Certification - Data Engineer
 A Google Certified Professional - Data Engineer enables data-driven decision making by collecting, transforming, and visualizing data.
 To earn this certification you must pass the in-person exam.
 This webpage offers a collection of useful training resources and reference materials aimed at achieving this certification.<br>
 <a href="https://cloud.google.com/certification/data-engineer" target="_blank">cloud.google.com/certification/data-engineer</a>

+#### HackerEarth
+HackerEarth is a network of top developers across the world.
+Developers participate in online coding challenges and hackathons, solve problems and discover the best jobs.<br>
+<a href="https://www.hackerearth.com" target="_blank">www.hackerearth.com</a>

+#### HackerRank
+Join over 2 million developers in solving code challenges on HackerRank, one of the best ways to prepare for programming interviews.<br>
+<a href="https://www.hackerrank.com" target="_blank">www.hackerrank.com</a>

 #### Hackterms
 At some point in your professional coding career, you’re going to feel stupid when you forgot some simple term.
 Hackterms is a crowdsourced dictionary of coding terms and serves as a sort of wiki for coding language.
 Programming is full of jargon and self-inflicted nomenclature wounds.
 Hackterms helps by returning plain-speak explanations for these.<br>